 In the early years of the twentieth century, the Navy created a sophisticated learning system that led to repeated innovations in the development of surface warfare tactics and doctrine.
 The conditions that allowed these innovations to emerge are analyzed through a consideration of the Navy as a complex adaptive system.
 Learning War is the first major work to apply this complex learning approach to military history permitting a richer understanding of the mechanisms that enable human organizations to evolve, innovate, and learn.

 Reviews and Recognitions

-The Chief of Naval Operations (CNO), Admiral John Richardson, has recommended Learning War: The Evolution of Fighting Doctrine in the U.S. Navy, 1898–1945 to new Admirals, Retired Flag Officers, members of his staff, and other naval officers.
+The former Chief of Naval Operations (CNO), Admiral John Richardson, has recommended Learning War: The Evolution of Fighting Doctrine in the U.S. Navy, 1898–1945 to new Admirals, Retired Flag Officers, members of his staff, and other naval officers.
 It reflects the strong emphasis he is placing on command in 2018 and it is now part of the CNO’s reading list.

 “Quite simply, if you are a serving officer and propose to read even one work of naval history this year, this book should be the one.” —Dale C. Rielage, Naval War College Review

 “Hone examines the United States Navy of World War II through his lens as a management consultant….
 The real hero here is not an individual but a large, complex organization, the American Navy, that quickly grew from second-rate status to become the world’s premier maritime force.” —Thomas E. Ricks, The New York Times.